DerrickMarcus/DerrickMarcus.github.io/README.md

 ## Contact

-If you have any question or advice, please contact me by `blog@yanxuchen.com` .
+If you have any question or advice, welcome to contact me by `blog@yanxuchen.com` .